"Uninvented Land" by Valentin and Anton Strizhenko Automatic translate

 - "Masterpieces of seven generations" arrived at the Kaliningrad Museum of Art

-- Igor Dryomin: Tatyana Nazarenko, "Dialog mit der Zeit"
+- Igor Dryomin: Tatyana Nazarenko, "Dialogue with Time"